 Barbecue, there is just something about the combination of fire and meat that makes such a delicious meal.
 I know slow roasting meat in the barbecue to delicious, juicy perfection is something I love to do.
 You can transform a cheap piece of meat into a tantalizing taste bud masterpiece.
-That’s just what this recipe for barbecue pulled pork does.
+This smoked pulled pork recipe does just that.

 Then as you take a bite the meat is just so tender.
 Not stringing or tough at all.